jcsoriano/laravel-crud-templates/docs/templates/api.md

 CRUD Templates for Laravel comes with the API template out of the box.
 It generates a complete RESTful API with all necessary components following Laravel best practices.

-## Overview

-The API template creates a full-stack CRUD implementation designed for building JSON APIs.
-It follows RESTful conventions and includes proper authorization, validation, and testing.

 ## Using the Template

 The API template is the default, so you don't need to specify it: